JShim-CS/AngleEstimator/README.md

 # AngleEstimator
 AngleEstimator

-HSV Color masking method inspired by: @murtazasworkshop (on Youtube).
+HSV Color masking concept inspired by: @murtazasworkshop (on Youtube).

 Rest of the code is implemented by me

 1. press C to exit